mandolincreek/pixel-terminal-art/README.md

 For `odd` and `even` dithering, the sum of the pixel coordinates (`x + y`) determines the mask, creating two overlapping checkerboard patterns.
-Thus, you can blend two colors by drawing in an area using `odd` dithering for the first color and `even` ditering for the second.
+Thus, you can blend two colors by drawing in an area using `odd` dithering for the first color and `even` dithering for the second.